talha-im/supermarket-POS/README.md

 # supermarket-POS
 The Supermarket POS provides essential features such as inventory control, auto-reordering, billing capabilities, and a loyalty point system.
+It manages inventory by allowing product addition, updates, and removal, while ensuring optimal stock levels through automatic reorder requests.
+The model generates itemized bills and implements a loyalty point system to reward customer loyalty.